PVR share turned Rs 1 lakh into Rs 13 lakh in 10 years! Do you own it?

 PVR share price has outperformed its closest competitor Inox Leisure by a huge margin in last 10 years.
-While PVR logged gain of over 1,200% in last 10 years, Inox Leisure share price could manage a rise of 378% during the same period.
+While PVR logged gain of 1,214% in last 10 years, Inox Leisure share price could manage a rise of 383.44% during the same period.
 Mumbai-based Inox Leisure is among the country's largest multiplex chain.

 PVR Ltd's strong earnings performance has helped the stock rise during the period.
 PVR Ltd logged Rs 190.52-crore net profit in last fiscal compared to a loss of Rs 9 lakh for the fiscal ended March 2010.